 One beneficiary of SoSP funding in 2006 was Democrat Jennifer Brunner, who defeated incumbent Republican Kenneth Blackwell in Ohio.
 Said Brunner, “I received significant support from the SoS Project, which helped me toward the election.”
 Brunner went on to make her influence felt in several significant ways two years later, during the 2008 election cycle:

-A former community organizer with close ties to ACORN, Ritchie in the 1990s had been a member of the now-defunct socialist New Party.
+A former community organizer with close ties to the notoriously corrupt community organization ACORN, Ritchie in the 1990s had been a member of the now-defunct socialist New Party.
 Moreover, he has ideological ties to the Communist Party USA and has been described by communist Tim Wheeler as a “friend” of the Party.

 Ritchie went on to play a major role in a crucial state election in 2008, when George Soros personally gave $10,000 to SoSP.
 In October of that year, a conservative watchdog group exhorted Ritchie to order “a thorough review and verification of all voter-registration records,” citing some 261,000 duplicative registrations and 63,000 voter listings with invalid or nonexistent addresses.
 But Ritchie dismissed those pleas as politically motivated attempts “to create a cloud over an election so people don’t accept the outcome.”